 Fireplaces have the capability of being a strong and vibrant focal point within a space.
 Lead with that statement when going about designing or decorating your unused fireplace.
 Have it to resemble and reflect your style and design.
-Place pieces of artworks and accents (decorative vases) within the fireplace or even a floral arrangement that matches the season.
+Place pieces of artwork and accents (decorative vases) within the fireplace or even a floral arrangement that matches the season.
 Add in a mantle if one is not already there.
 Mantles are an easy way of adding in creative displays, without having to do much work.
 One term that is being widely used is a "mantle scape," which is adding elements of nature of various shapes, sizes, and textures and set a scene that resembles a “landscape” appeal across your fireplace mantle.Continue to 2 of 3 below.

 02 of 03

 Give Your Unused Fireplace a New Purpose This Season

 This general home staging trick when appealing to buyers is the more space you can provide the better.
 Potential home buyers love spacious properties within the home because typically they have a lot of things that need to have a place to go.
 With that being said give your unused fireplace a purpose as a storage unit in the home staging.
 All you have to do is clean out the fireplace (thoroughly) and if you would like to, paint the inside.
 There are spray paints that are water-based so you can use them indoors without having to worry about the toxins.
 After you have cleaned and/or painted the fireplace, fill it with books, collectibles, artificial fire logs, heirlooms, etc. The choice is yours for the design elements you want in the fireplace.

 Consider Concealing or Hiding your Fireplace